bparida99/Emplyee-management-System/README.md

+# EmployeeService:
-EmployeeService: This project contains sample code to showcase reactive programming using Spring Webflux + Mongo-DB
+This project contains sample code to showcase reactive programming using Spring Webflux + Mongo-DB

+# Ai-Bot-Service:
-Employee-Document-Service: This service contains sample code to showcase use of spring+AI(In progress)
+This service contains sample code to showcase use of spring+AI(In progress).
+Here we are using llama3.2 model